West Bengal

 The area's early history featured a succession of Indian empires, internal squabbling, and a tussle between Hinduism and Buddhism for dominance.
 Ancient Bengal was the site of several major Janapadas, while the earliest cities date back to the Vedic period.
 The region was part of several ancient pan−Indian empires, including the Vangas, Mauryans, and the Guptas.
-The citadel of Gauḍa served as the capital of the Gauḍa Kingdom, the Pala Empire, and the Sena Empire.
+The citadel of Gauḍa served as the capital of the Gauda kingdom, the Pala Empire, and the Sena Empire.
 Islam was introduced through trade with the Abbasid Caliphate, but following the Ghurid conquests led by Bakhtiyar Khalji and the establishment of the Delhi Sultanate, the Muslim faith spread across the entire Bengal region.
 During the Bengal Sultanate, the territory was a major trading nation in the world, and was often referred by the Europeans as the "richest country to trade with".
 It was absorbed into the Mughal Empire in 1576.
 Simultaneously, some parts of the region were ruled by several Hindu states, and Baro-Bhuyan landlords, and part of it was briefly overrun by the Suri Empire.
-Following the death of Emperor Aurangzeb in the early 1700s, the proto-industrialised Mughal Bengal became a semi-independent state under the Nawabs of Bengal, and showed signs of the first Industrial revolution.
-The region was later conquered by the British East India Company at the Battle of Plassey in 1757 and became part of the Bengal Presidency.
-From 1772 to 1911, Calcutta was the capital of British India.
-From 1912 to India's Independence in 1947, it was the capital of all of Bengal.
+Following the death of Emperor Aurangzeb in the early 1700s, the proto-industrialised Mughal Bengal became a semi-independent state under the Nawabs of Bengal, and showed signs of the first Industrial Revolution.
+The region was later annexed into the Bengal Presidency by the British East India Company after the Battle of Buxar in 1764.
+From 1772 to 1911, Calcutta was the capital of all of East India Company's territories and then the capital of the entirety of India after the establishment of the Viceroyalty.
+From 1912 to India's Independence in 1947, it was the capital of the Bengal Province.

 The region was a hotbed of the Indian independence movement and has remained one of India's great artistic and intellectual centres.
 Following widespread religious violence, the Bengal Legislative Council and the Bengal Legislative Assembly voted on the Partition of Bengal in 1947 along religious lines into two independent dominions: West Bengal, a Hindu-majority Indian state, and East Bengal, a Muslim-majority province of Pakistan which later became the independent Bangladesh.
+The state was also flooded with Hindu refugees from East Bengal (present-day Bangladesh) in the decades following the 1947 partition of India, transforming its landscape and shaping its politics.
 The early and prolonged exposure to British administration resulted in an expansion of Western education, culminating in developments in science, institutional education, and social reforms in the region, including what became known as the Bengali Renaissance.
 Several regional and pan−Indian empires throughout Bengal's history have shaped its culture, cuisine, and architecture.